bede/grate/README.md

 ### Filtering

 Supports FASTA or FASTQ input from stdin or file and outputs to stdout or file.
 Paired sequences are supported as either separate files or interleaved stdin, and are  written in interleaved format to either stdout or file.
 Gzip (.gz) and Zstandard (.zst) compression formats are detected automatically.
-Consider piping uncompressed FASTA/Q to pigz to avoid compression bottlenecks when writing gzip output.
+Piping uncompressed FASTA/Q to pigz is advisable in order to avoid compression bottlenecks when writing gzip output directly.

 ``` bash
 deacon filter human.idx reads.fq.gz -o filt.fastq  # File input & output